Enabling clinical use of foundation models for computational pathology

 \subsection{Dataset balancing}

-For LNM prediction in pT1 CRC, the slides were oversampled with respect to T-status, due to majority of samples being pT2 or pT3.
-For outcome prediction in CRC, the slides were versampled based on outcome.
-Data was oversampled so that there were an equal amount from each class.
-In both tasks, the minority groups was oversampled until they contained the same number of samples as the majority group, resulting in balanced distributions.
-This was performed at the start of each epoch.
+For LNM prediction in pT1 CRC, the slides were oversampled with respect to T stage because most samples originated from pT2 or pT3 tumours.
+For outcome prediction in CRC, the slides were oversampled based on outcome to obtain equal numbers from each class.
+In both tasks, the minority groups were oversampled at the start of each epoch until they contained the same number of samples as the majority group, thereby ensuring balanced class distributions.